ADOPTING A RABBIT FROM US

 Is the cost of a Fat Fluff rabbit fair?

-We ask for a discretionary donation towards the bonding process if you are adopting a single rabbit to go with your already resident rabbit.
+We ask for a discretionary minimum donation of £25 towards the bonding process if you are adopting a single rabbit to go with your already resident rabbit.

-You are welcome to visit us and meet the rabbits and chat things through personally.
+You are welcome to visit us and meet the rabbits and chat things through personally but bear in mind you cannot reserve a rabbit until your homecheck has been completed.
 If you prefer we can pop round to see you first and carry out a homecheck.
 Once everything is in place we will then ask you to bring your rabbit to us and we will help with the initial introductions.
-NB We will need to see vaccination certificates for your existing rabbit before they will be allowed on site.
-From then on we will be involved with the bonding as much or as minimally as you would like us to be.
-When you and we are happy, you can take the rabbits home but you can always call or email for advice as we are always available should we be needed.
+Part of the homecheck will be to ensure your rabbit is fully vaccinated and we will need to see vaccination certificates for your existing rabbit before they will be allowed on site.
+We will start the bonding off on site and once we are happy the rabbits are happy together we will ask you to collect.
+From then on we will be involved with the bonding as much or as minimally as you would like us to be and you can always call or email for advice as we are happy to be available should we be needed.

 Please note that we won't reserve a rabbit for you until you have passed your homecheck, the rabbit is then only reserved for two weeks.